Staff Directory

 What I love about my role: I love connecting alumni, parents, and friends of the school to our important ongoing mission of preparing compassionate, educated leaders for a life of service to others.
 I love that we take a student where they are and we provide them with the environment and tools to grow into all that God intends for them!

 Hobbies: If it can be called a hobby, I love people – meeting them, learning from them, sharing with them.
-I bowl on the LuHi bowling league and can throw a good game every once in a while.
 And I love to travel even though I don’t get to do it as often as I would like.

-Family: My husband John works with me at LuHi, so it is a family affair.
-I am very proud of my three sons who are all graduates of LuHi and are each successful in their fields.
-I have two wonderful young grandsons – Beau is still a cuddly infant and Jack is a busy pre-schooler.
+Family: My husband John worked with me for many years at LuHi, so it has always been a family affair.
+I am very proud of my three sons – John, Matthew, and Mark – who are all graduates of LuHi and are each successful in their fields.
+I have five wonderful grandchildren – Jack (6), Beau (3), Charlotte (2), Maeve (1), and newborn Penelope.

-What I love about LuHi: I came here from the Midwest to teach, thinking I would only stay a few years, but found a family here.
-This unique family feel is something that so many LuHi people feel, and it is one of the things that make it such a special place for me.
-LuHi is really my extended family.
+What I love about LuHi: I came here from the Midwest right out of college to teach at LuHi, thinking I would only stay a few years, and found a family here.
+This unique sense of family is something that so many LuHi people feel, and it is one of the things that make it extraordinary.
+The LuHi family is truly my extended family.

 Mr. John Lottes